Compete High

 Adoption Laws and Regulations

 Know the adoption laws for where you live and where the animal was adopted.
 Countries and states have legal structures specifically established to protect animals, especially in the adoption process.
-Local and national adoption regulations ensure that the rescue can be held accountable to guarantee that the animals are healthy and that the legal paperwork is being handled in the best way possible.
+Local and national adoption rules and regulations ensure that the rescue can be held accountable to guarantee that the animals are healthy and that the legal paperwork is being handled in the best way possible.

 Municipal Regulations: Local municipalities can have very specific laws about pet ‘ownership’ (licensing, spay/neuter mandates, leash laws, etc.).
 Make sure that you have done your research, as these laws are in place to aid in pet population management and to keep owners from running up against the law.